 Is the interest rate on your debt higher than the return you expect to earn on your money?

 As a general rule of thumb, you should be earning 2 to 3 times more in the market than your paying on your debt.
 This means if your debt is at an interest rate of 3%, you should be getting a return of at least 6%.
 Why?
-Because if the difference between your debt and rate of return in the market is only 1-2%, the weight and risk of carrying debt far outweighs the benefits of your rate of return in the market.
+Because if the difference between your debt and rate of return in the market is only 1-2%, the weight and risk of carrying debt far outweigh the benefits of your rate of return in the market.
 Some of the risks of choosing the stock market over debt repayment are…

 - Companies can cut their dividends.
 You can go from getting a 5%+ yield on a stock to 2% in a single announcement — and a dividend cut typically negatively impacts the stock price, reducing the capital you can retrieve from the investment.

 - The market does not provide a guaranteed return.
 Historically, stock market averages are fairly juicy, but the average is just that: an average, which means it’s mixed with some up and down years.
-The past 6 years have been strong bulls, which is just long enough to think a correction might be coming.

 - Your creditor can increase the interest rate on your debt.
 If you owe an organization money, they’re in charge, not you.
 This means they can up your interest rate at any time, and all they need to do is send you a letter to let you know they’ve done so.
 Many students are lured into large debts with super low interest rates, like 0% to 3%, when their in school, only to see that number jump to 5% or more after graduation.